privatenumber/vue-subslot/README.md

 </card>
 ```

-Using Subslot, this is all the code you need to make this possible!
+Using Subslot, this is all the code you need to make this possible.
 _Card.vue_
 ```vue
 <template>